 More support

-You can also find support elsewhere in the county.
+You can also find digital skills support elsewhere around the county, including:

-- Cambridge Online offer free digital support across Cambridgeshire.
+- Via Cambridge Online, who offer free digital support across Cambridgeshire.
 Check their website, or use the map below, to find out where.

 - Community Led Internet Clubs are run in a number of villages in Cambridgeshire.
 Use the map below to find a location near you, or find out more on their website.